At vice-presidential debate, questions were asked but many were not answered

 The words of the actual question — “preexisting conditions” — did not once leave his lips.

-And on court packing, the theme to which Pence so deftly pivoted, Harris executed a two-step of her own.
+And on court-packing, the theme to which Pence so deftly pivoted, Harris executed a two-step of her own.
 She first offered what she cheerfully quipped was “a little history lesson,” stretching back 160 years to 1860 when, she explained, President Abraham Lincoln was up for reelection and, 27 days before Election Day, a vacancy came up on the Supreme Court.

-“But honest Abe said, it’s not the right thing to do,” Harris said.
+“But Honest Abe said, it’s not the right thing to do,” Harris said.
 “The American people deserve to make the decision about who will be the next president of the United States and then that person can select who will serve for a lifetime on the highest court of our land.”

-Moments later, she offered a different interpretation on court packing, noting that “of the 50 people who President Trump appointed to the Court of Appeals for lifetime appointments, not one is Black.”
+Moments later, she offered a different interpretation of court-packing, noting that “of the 50 people who President Trump appointed to the Court of Appeals for lifetime appointments, not one is Black.”

 “You want to talk about packing a court?
-Let’s have that discussion,” she concluded, without ever actually answering the question about court packing.
+Let’s have that discussion,” she concluded, without ever actually answering the question about court-packing.

 Trump returns to Oval Office as aides refuse to say when he last tested negative for the coronavirus